Christ Church Cathedral, Christchurch: Mothballing

+Re:Opening Christ Church Cathedral Project

+In September 2025 The CCRL (Christ Church Cathedral Reinstatement Limited) announced Re:Opening Christ Church Cathedral which would see the building open up in stages with the first stage being reinstatement of the tower, nave and western wall areas and the reinstatement of the rose window.
+Construction began in 2026 and is set to finish completely by 2030.

 Transitional cathedral

 Construction of a transitional cathedral started on 24 July 2012.
 The site, on the corner of Hereford and Madras Streets, several blocks from the permanent location, was blessed in April 2012.
 Designed by architect Shigeru Ban and seating around 700 people, it was expected to be completed by Christmas 2012, but the completion date was put back to July and then August 2013 with the dedication service held on 15 August.
 The materials used in its construction include cardboard tubes, timber and steel.

 In November 2012 the diocese began fund raising to pay for the NZ$5 million project, following a High Court judge indicating it may not be legal to build a temporary cathedral using its insurance payout.